Pershing Square Capital Management, L.P.

 As mentioned earlier, Pershing Square Capital manages hedge funds - two of which are private, while one is public.
 Private funds Pershing Square, L.P. and Pershing Square International, Ltd. generally have the same strategies and objectives as Pershing Square Holdings, Ltd., the public fund.
 The firm is not actively seeking new investors for its two private funds.

 At times, the firm may also provide investment advisory or management services to other funds or products.

 Pershing Square Capital Management Investing Philosophy

 Ackman considers Warren Buffet a mentor and accordingly looks for solid companies with large growth potential.
-So with Pershing Square, Pershing Square International and Pershing Square Holdings (collectively, the core funds), he seeks to invest in typically eight to 12 core investments - specifically, minority stakes in publicly traded companies.
+So with Pershing Square, Pershing Square International and Pershing Square Holdings (collectively, the core funds), he seeks to invest in typically eight to 12 core investments.
+More specifically, he looks for minority stakes in publicly traded companies.
 He does this because he believes, as stated in the firm’s Form ADV brochure: